-Removal of an intracranial dermoid cyst is carried out while your child is under general anaesthetic.
+Fronto-orbital remodelling is carried out while your child is under general anaesthetic.
 When your child is under general anaesthetic, the surgeon will clip your child's hair just over the incision site and fix the rest of their hair out of the way.
-They will make an incision over the top of your child's head from ear to ear, between the coronal sutures and the hair line.
+They will make an incision over the top of your child's head from ear to ear.
 They will then pull the skin and soft tissues over the forehead downwards to expose the skull.

-The surgeon will remove a 'window' of skull bone around the cyst to access the cyst and the tract through to the brain covering.
-They will remove as much of the cyst as possible without damaging nearby structures.
-Once the surgeon is happy with the result, the bone is fixed in position with strong stitches that will dissolve over the next few months as the bone heals.
+The surgeon will next cut through the coronal sutures to remove the front portion of the upper skull and re-shape it by cutting and trimming the bone to form a more normal shape.
+Once the skull bones are in place and the surgeon is happy with the result, the bone will be fixed in place using strong stitches that dissolve very gradually over the next few months while the bone heals.
 The skin is then closed over the incision site and held in place with dissolvable stitches.